Signaling and Substance Lifecycle

 Tests verify:

-substance_activegating,all_ofcomposite conditions,any_ofcomposite conditions.
+substance_activegating,all_ofcomposite conditions,any_ofcomposite conditions,environmental_signalthreshold gating.

 Mycorrhizal relay context